r7kamura/obs-browser-sources/README.md

 ## pomodoro.html

-Universal pomodoro timer with auto scene switcher.
+Universal 50/10 pomodoro timer with auto scene switcher.

+Every hour, it shows remained work time from 00 to 50 minutes, then shows remained break time from 50 to 00 minutes.

 ![](images/pomodoro.png)